ElliotKillick/LdrLockLiberator/README.md

 The provided samples hijack `MpClient.dll` from `C:\Program Files\Windows Defender\Offline\OfflineScannerShell.exe`.
 Instructions are provided in the source code comments to easily adapt this for any other DLL and program pairing (primarily just updating the exports for static loads)!

 As a proof of concept, we run `ShellExecute` as the default payload.
-You can make this anything you want!
+However, you can make this do anything you want!

 ## Compilation